Write A Letter To The Editor

 Another way to reach your members of Congress, while expanding your delegation, is through your local media.

-- Learn the issue.
-Familiarize yourself with CARE’s issues and talking points and ensure your LTE is accurate before submitting.
+2. Learn the issue.
+Familiarize yourself with CARE’s talking points on the budget and ensure your LTE is accurate before submitting.

-Check the LTE page of your newspaper or its website for the guidelines and logistics for submitting a letter.
+b) Check the LTE page of your newspaper or its website for the guidelines and logistics for submitting a letter

-Make a call-to-action on the foreign assistance budget and encourage members of Congress to support robust funding.
+d) Make a call-to-action on the budget and encourage members of Congress to support the International Affairs budget

 Success?
 Send your LTE’s to your member(s) of Congress, promote it on social media and share it with your community, CARE staff and your fellow advocates!